anoopkcn/zenv/README.md

   deregister <name|id>     Removes an environment from the global registry.
                            The virtual environment files are NOT deleted.

-  rm <name|id>             De-registers the environment AND permanently deletes its
-                           virtual environment directory from the filesystem.

   validate [config]        Validates the configuration file.
 If no arguent provided it
                            will validate the 'zenv.json' file in the current directory.
                            Reports errors with line numbers and field names if found.